 Springboard Programme for Women

 Springboard is an award-winning personal and professional development programme, designed and developed by women for women.
 It is designed to support you in taking control and making good decisions about your life and your work.
-If you are looking for change, it will help you take ownership and shape the change you want in practical and realistic ways.
+It offers the opportunity to undertake a substantial review of your work and personal life, and take more control by making good quality decisions about your future direction.
+It can help you take ownership and shape the change you want in practical and realistic ways.
 You can expect to:

 - Assess your skills and competencies